 Students who return from co-op are guaranteed on-campus housing, if they were in RIT housing prior to leaving for co-op, however, preferences are not guaranteed.
 RIT Housing Operations communicates with students via email and provides information on how to apply for housing when you return to campus.

-International students need work authorization from RIT International Student Services and cannot co-op until after three consecutive full-time academic quarters of study have been completed.
+International students need work authorization from RIT International Student Services and cannot co-op until after two consecutive full-time academic terms of study have been completed, minimally.

 The Office of Co-op and Career Services do guarantee we will help you in any way we can with your search.
 By being flexible on your expectations and fully utilizing the resources available to you, you will become skilled in successfully conducting your job search.

 Q: What is the length of a co-op?
-A: A single co-op block is the same length as an academic quarter.
-This means at least ten weeks at 35-40 hours per week (total of 350-400 working hours) in duration.
-You may, in fact, work longer - as long as thirteen weeks- depending on your exam schedule the preceding quarter and on your employer's needs.
-A double block is two consecutive quarters of work, without a break in between.
+A single co-op block is the same length as an academic term.
+You may, in fact, work longer -- depending on your exam schedule the preceding term and on your employer's needs.
+A double block is two consecutive terms of work, without a break in between.
 Many students are scheduled for double blocks, others may choose to double block.
 (To be sure co-op will not preclude your taking courses you need check with your academic department before committing to a double block).
 You and the employer negotiate the start date and the expected end date of the work period.

 Q: Can I stay in Rochester?
 Maybe.
 Some co-op jobs are located in the Rochester area.
 Depending upon your program, there may be many or very few positions in Rochester.
 Competition for these positions can be very keen.
 It is not advisable to limit your job search to any one specific area.
 You will enhance your chances of landing a professionally rewarding position if you are geographically flexible.
 You should seriously consider all co-op opportunities in your career field for which you qualify, regardless of location.